Unlocking Infinite Potential in People to

 ■Prohibition of Forced Labor and Child Labor

 Toyoda Gosei complies with the laws and regulations of each country.
-We do not use child labor, which robs them of educational opportunities and makes them work from an early age so that their development is impeded.
-We also do use any kind of forced labor through violence or threats, or forms of modern slavery in any form, including human trafficking.
+We do not use child labor, which robs them of educational opportunities and makes them work from an early age and impedes their development.
+We also do use any kind of labor that is coerced through violence or threats, or forms of modern slavery in any form, including human trafficking.

 When concluding labor contracts with foreign workers in Japan, we check their alien registration certificate or other documents to ensure that they are permitted to work, and that their age is not a problem.
-We do not keep their passports or other personal identification at the company, and endeavor so that they can freely change their residence based on their own choices.
+We do not keep their passports or other personal identification at the company, and do not interfere with their freedom in changing residence based on their own choices.

 ■Encouragement of Social and Human Resource Development

 To improve the skills and abilities needed in working at Toyoda Gosei, we encourage human resources development in three key areas: problem-solving, which is fundamental to work; the ability to work in teams based on communication; and basic skills for strong on-site abilities.
 We also conduct training to develop project leaders who can bring about reforms in order to respond to changes in the business environment, and digital talent training to promote DX.
-We offer career design and other training for the career independence of employees and encourage self-study with e-learning and other efforts for the development of employees with a high degree of self-motivation, who can think and act for themselves.
+We offer career design and other training for career independence in employees and encourage self-study with individually-selected e-learning so that individuals can develop skills based on their own volition.
+Efforts are also made for the development of employees with a high degree of self-motivation, who can think and act for themselves.

 ■Efforts for the Respect of Human Rights Throughout the Supply Chain